digabi/usb-monster/README.md

 ## Publising a new version

- 1. Update `src/VERSION`, push changes and wait GitHub Action "Build And Publish" to finish
+ 1. Update Changelog (below) and `src/VERSION`, push changes and wait GitHub Action "Build And Publish" to finish
  1. Go to [releases](https://github.com/digabi/usb-monster/releases).
 There should be a new draft release with a `.deb` file attached.
 Press the Edit button.
  1. Enter the new version number to "Tag version" field (e.g. "v1.6.0" - note the "v")
  1. Fill "Release title" Field